catalyst/moodle-auth_userkey/README.md

 TODO:
 -----
-1. Add users provisioning.
-2. Implement logout webservice to be able to call it from external application.
+1. Implement logout webservice to be able to call it from external application.
-3. Add a test client code to README.
+2. Add a test client code to README.